 In the meantime, use a lukewarm salt water solution to rinse the blood, or debris from your mouth.
 If the fractured tooth is causing you immediate pain or discomfort, you can try a cold compress or an over-the-counter pain reliever.
 If the pulp, root or nerve is damaged, the dentist may recommend a root canal.
 A root canal will remove the damaged pulp and save the structure of the tooth.
 The dentist can discuss covering the tooth with a crown during a later appointment.

-If you have a tooth that has been giving you trouble, our dentist, Dr. Brawley T. Marze Jr. at Marze Dental in Sherman, Texas at 903-892-4531.
+If you have a tooth that has been giving you trouble, our dentist, Dr. Brawley Marze at Marze Dental in Sherman, Texas at 903-892-4531.
 We look forward to helping you have a healthy smile.